mortolian/ctc-technical-test/README.md

 - Venue: Remote
 ---
 ## Project
+# ctc-technical-test
+This is a technical test of CTC.

 ### Functionality Required:
 - User Registration Page: You must design a User Registration page with the following fields: